curl/everything-curl/usingcurl-scpsftp.md

     curl sftp://example.com/ -u user

-Note that both these protocols work with "users" and you don't ask for a file anonymously or with a standard generic name.
+Note that both these protocols work with "users" and you do not ask for a file anonymously or with a standard generic name.
 Most systems will require that users authenticate, as outlined below.